-- Allow enough time to arrive at school, but no more than fifteen minutes before the bell.
-Children should not arrive at school excessively early.
-Supervision before 7:30 a.m. is not provided. - Obey crossing guards. - Refuse to enter or approach strange automobiles. - Be considerate of smaller children.
+- Allow enough time to arrive at school.
+Supervision begins at 7:30 a.m. - Obey crossing guards. - Refuse to enter or approach strange automobiles. - Be considerate of smaller children.

-Cell Phones - Students are prohibited from using or displaying in plain sight electronic communication devices (ECDs) including, but not limited to, cell phones, tablets, iPods, ipads, smart watches, earbuds, etc. during the school day, in school buildings and vehicles.
+Cell Phones - Students are prohibited from using or displaying in plain sight electronic communication devices (ECDs) including, but not limited to, cell phones, tablets, iPods, ipads, smart watches, earbuds, etc. during the school day.
 However, the Board of Education recognizes the value of students maintaining communication with their parents/guardians and other appropriate persons for health, safety and educational purposes.
 Therefore, possession and use of ECDs may be permitted only if use by the student is determined to be for a medical use or another use approved by the building administrator.
 Please refer to Board policy 5518.